photoprism/photoprism-docs/docs/user-guide/library/indexing.md

 All files are indexed again.
 In case this option is not selected only new or changed files will be indexed.

-!!! info
-    In case you have set read-only mode to true, no JPEGs can be created for your RAW files.

 !!! tip
     NSFW detection can be enabled (`detect-nsfw`) to flag images that may have offensive content (`nsfw` search filter).